toyotaekefar/zomgbuffs-toyota/README.md

 4) fixed a bug in the automatic generation (using the “Generate” button) of auras for paladins if paladins do not have a talent to improve any aura;
 5) added Shift+LMB functionality, similar to PallyPower, or Shift+scroll to change paladin assignments for all classes (BoM and BoW excesses for individual classes are taken into account);
 6) added an indicator of the "Aura Mastery" talent-ability in BlessingsManager for paladins who have taken this talent;
-7) added preference logic for assigning paladins with the "Aura Mastery" ability to auras with magic resistance when automatically generating using the “Generate” button.
+7) added preference logic for assigning paladins with the "Aura Mastery" ability to auras with magic resistance when automatically generating using the “Generate” button;
+8) added an option to buff pets with Greater Blessings instead of single ones if there are no players of that class in the party/raid (off by default);
+9) disabled toggling ZOMGBuffs auto-cast when right-clicking the addon icon on the minimap or FuBar (now only opens settings).

 This update is based on the last ZOMG version for 3.3.5a, which is r156.
 Tested the communication with PP versions 3.2.20 (the last for 3.3.5a) and 3.2.10, and no issues have been found so far.